MyMacroFit

 Step 4: Set Your Macro Split

-For weight loss, a 35% protein / 35% carbs / 30% fat split is evidence-based and works well for most people:
+For weight loss, a 35% protein / 35% carbs / 30% fat split is evidence-based and works well for most people.
+Use the Protein Calculator to get a bodyweight-based protein target as a cross-check:

 • Protein (35%): Target calories × 0.35 ÷ 4 = grams of protein